Jim Montrella

-Jim Montrella (born circa 1941) is an American former swimmer and a Club, College, and Olympic swim coach, best known for coaching the Lakewood Aquatics Club from 1959 to 1978 in the Los Angeles area, and the Women's Swimming team at Ohio State from 1980 to 1997.
+Jim Montrella (born August 4, 1940) is an American former swimmer and a club, college, and Olympic swim coach, best known for coaching the Lakewood Aquatics Club from 1959 to 1978 in the Los Angeles area, and the women's swimming team at Ohio State from 1980 to 1997.

 Early life and swimming

 Jim Montrella graduated Millikin High School in Long Beach, California in 1958, where, coming late to the sport, he did not begin swimming for the team until his Junior year.
 Montrella attended Long Beach City College, where he continued on the swim team, but later graduated nearby Cal State Long Beach.

 Long Beach City College swimmer

-Swimming for the Long Beach City College Vikings in April, 1963, Montrella set a Conference record in the 4 x 100-yard freestyle relay with a combined team time of 3:27.7, while swimming last in the anchor position.
+Swimming for the Long Beach City College Vikings in April, 1963, Montrella set a conference record in the 4 x 100-yard freestyle relay with a combined team time of 3:27.7, while swimming last in the anchor position.
 Montrella also competed in the 100 freestyle, and stayed with the team through his Senior year.